Game Lodges: Find the perfect family-friendly one

 If your little ones are too young to join on game drives or if the weather is unfavourable, there are many safari-themed indoor activities to keep the little ones busy:

 - Arts and crafts – painting, drawing and making your own crafts

 - Baking – decorate your own biscuits

-Various lodges have both indoor and outdoor activities for little ones, some safari destinations are experts in Kids on Safari with endless engaging and educational activities for your children.
+Various game lodges have both indoor and outdoor activities for little ones.
+Some safari destinations are experts in Kids on Safari with endless engaging and educational activities for your children.
 Activities at various lodges around South Africa include:

 - Tree climbing

 - Climbing walls

 Private game reserves also have additional activities for families, as an addition to informative game drives.

 At Shamwari Private Game Reserve, children over the age of six can join visits to one of Shamwari’s Born Free Sanctuaries and the Wildlife Rehabilitation Centre: